Course Code: 5di

 Curriculum compacting is a Differentiated Instruction strategy that will help you give different work to your advanced learners so that they aren't bored by average or remedial instruction.
 You will find out everything you need to know in this lesson.

-Your final lesson explores anchoring activities that will help you direct students on further productive activities when they're finished with regular classroom work.
+Your final lesson explores anchoring activities that will help you direct students to further productive activities when they're finished with regular classroom work.
 You will learn how to bring these activities alive with a little creativity and a lot of Differentiated Instruction.

 There are no prerequisites to take this course.